Cairo Monorail: East Nile line

 Construction on this line began in 2019 and was initially scheduled for completion in May 2022.
 However, the completion date was postponed to October 2023, with operations expected to start in April 2024.
-The timeline has since been further delayed, with the "new" expected completion and operation dates set for early 2026.
+By January 2026, trial operation was underway, with passenger operations starting on March 20, 2026.
+The line was open to the public on May 6, 2026.

-It will be 56.5 km long, with 22 stations starting with Stadium and stops named Hisham Barakat,Al-Azhar University, Seventh District, El-Musheer Ahmed Ismail, Jehan El-Sadat, El-Musheer Tantawi, One Ninety, Air Force Hospital, El-Nargues, Investors, Al-Lotus, Golden Square, Beit El-Watan, Al-Fattah Al-Alim Mosque, R1, R2, Central Business District, Art and Culture City, Governmental District, Misr Mosque and terminating at Justice City.
+The line is 56.5 km long, with 22 stations starting with Stadium and terminating at Justice City.

-The line will provide a transfer to the Cairo Metro Line 3 at its terminus in Stadium station.
-It will also be connected to the Cairo LRT at the Arts and Culture City station of the LRT.
+The line provides as a transfer to the Cairo Metro Line 3 at its terminus in Stadium station.
+It is also connected to the Cairo LRT at the Arts and Culture City station of the LRT.